 This dish will keep well for 2-3 days in your fridge.
-When it comes to re heating anything with cream sauce, we recommend adding a splash of water or stock to pasta before heating in microwave.
+When it comes to re heating anything with cream sauce, I recommend adding a splash of water or stock, before heating in microwave.
 Stir halfway through microwave time.

 Al dente means “to the tooth” in Italian, is where pasta tastes and feels chewy but firm, holding its whole shape in whatever sauce you put it in.

 A fresh squeeze of lemon brightens and enhances the flavor in any pasta dish.
 It's especially fabulous in creamy sauces, because it cuts through the richness and adds a zing.